 As our program and goals changed, we decided to go ALL FULLBLOOD SOUTH AFRICAN SAVANNA!
 We are a 100% Pedigree International DNA Certified Herd, concentrating on rare bloodlines and extreme type and quality.
-We now have three incredible Bucks with diverse pedigrees, that we feel will be the perfect fit to take us into the future.
-We have started our herd of FB does and have a few more that we have reserved that will be exceptional, sought after lines.
-It will take a while to build, but good things come to those who wait, and don't settle for anything but the very best!
+We now have incredible Bucks with diverse pedigrees, that we feel will be the perfect fit to take us into the future.
+Our herd of FB does have exceptional, sought after lines and we are constantly searching for, and adding goats with superior attributes that will keep our herd moving forward.
+We will continue to heavily cull and only allow the best of the best to breed, with the goal of producing a truly traditional style of South African Savanna with the qualities that have made them so in demand.
 Exciting times ahead!
 For details about the goats we have available for purchase, please go to our For Sale page.

 South African Savannas: